-The focus for a traditional acupuncturist is to establish harmony and balance between all of the body's functions and processes by rebalancing the energetic system that underlies health, thereby assisting the body's innate healing ability and so helping it to readjust.
+The focus for a traditional acupuncturist is to establish harmony and balance between all of the body's functions and processes by rebalancing the energetic system that underlies health, thereby readjusting the body's innate healing ability.
 All symptoms are seen as part of an interconnected pattern so treatment is focused on the patient as an individual.
 Thus the beauty of acupuncture is this 'tailor made' aspect; treatments specifically designed for you.

 Yvonne's therapeutic approach

 Yvonne will take a close in-depth look at your health issues and all aspects of your life including your emotional health, and the effect your lifestyle, work and relationships may be having on your health.
 This will assist her in formulating a treatment programme, tailor made for you.